fastai/fastpages/README.md

 ### `fastpages` contain **special features for Jupyter Notebooks**, such as:

-- Interactive visualiztions made with [Altair](https://altair-viz.github.io/) remain interactive.
+- Interactive visualizations made with [Altair](https://altair-viz.github.io/) remain interactive.
 - Ability to hide cells by placing the comment `#hide` at the top of any cell.
-(To hide only the input to a cell use the `hide input` [jupyter extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)).
+(To hide only the input to a cell use the `hide input` [Jupyter extension](https://github.com/ipython-contrib/jupyter_contrib_nbextensions)).
 - Add jekyll warnings, important or note banners with appropriate block quotes by using special markdown syntax [defined here](https://nbdev.fast.ai/export2html/#add_jekyll_notes).

 - Ability to embed twitter cards and youtube videos via the following markdown syntax: